Contested vs. Uncontested Divorces in TN

 Just like with timing, there is no one-size-fits-all answer to the cost of a divorce.
 Uncontested divorces that require little to no intervention and that move through the court system the fastest will cost the least amount of money.
 Contested divorces that require mediation, litigation, and many hours of research and case preparation will cost thousands of dollars.
 Divorces are typically billed by the hour by the attorney, and attorneys charge hundreds of dollars per hour.

-Work with an experienced Franklin divorce attorney to get the resolution you deserve
+Work with an experienced Brentwood divorce attorney to get the resolution you deserve

 Whether a divorce is contested or uncontested, I work with my clients to try to resolve their cases in the shortest amount of time under the circumstances, so that you can begin the journey of moving on and of healing.
 I also try to help clients save money in the process, by counseling about issues or procedures that are not worth fighting over.
 When I need to go to court to reach my client’s goals, I work to try to build the strongest case so that a judgment can be rendered quickly, reducing the overall time frame.